pavankumarthati/TodoApp/README.md

-# Android Architecture Blueprints v2
+# Android Architecture - TODO App

 Todo App is a project to showcase MVVM architectural approach to developing Android apps.